pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 First, write a JSON file stating which versions of your docs will be listed in the switcher's dropdown menu.
-That file should contain a list of entries that each have one or two fields:
+That file should contain a list of entries that each can have the following fields:

 - ``version``: a version string.
 This will be inserted into ``switcher['url_template']`` to create the links to other docs versions, and